Indiana Rules of Court

 (a) The Supreme Court Committee on Rules of Practice and Procedure, as constituted under Ind.
 Trial Rule 80, serves as the Evidence Rules Review Committee.

 (b) The Evidence Rules Review Committee shall conduct a continuous study of the Indiana Rules of Evidence and shall submit to the Supreme Court from time to time recommendations and proposed amendment to such rules.
 The Committee shall follow the procedure set forth in Ind.
 Trial Rule 80(D) in amending the Rules of Evidence.
 The Indiana Supreme Court may suggest amendments or additions in current case law, as may the Indiana General Assembly in legislation.
-Members of the bench, bar, or public may propose amendments and may comment on published amendments; any such proposals or comments must be submitted in writing to the Committee’s Executive Secretary, 30 South Meridian Street, Suite 500.
+Members of the bench, bar, or public may propose amendments and may comment on published amendments; any such proposals or comments must be submitted in writing to the Committee’s Chair, 251 North Illinois Street, Suite 1600.
 Indianapolis, Indiana 46204.